-A Chain Block which is also referred to as a manual or hand chain hoist was devised as a tool to assist individuals to lift and lower loads which exceed the limits of an individual, very common in the industrial work sector across South Africa and the world over.
+A Chain Block, which is also referred to as a manual or hand chain hoist, was devised as a tool to assist individuals to lift and lower loads which exceed the limits of an individual.
+They are very common in the industrial work sector across South Africa and worldwide.

-A chain block is comprised of a chain wheel driven by hand with a non-loadbearing chain.
-The chain wheel drives a simple gearing mechanism which drives a sprocket wheel.
-The sprocket wheel contains the load chain which is cut to required length according to the users requirement.
+A chain block comprises of a chain wheel driven by hand with a non-load-bearing chain.
+The chain wheel drives a simple gearing mechanism which in turn drives a sprocket wheel.
+The sprocket wheel contains the load chain which is cut to the required length according user needs.
 A hook or bottom block it then attached to the load chain.
-Loads are either lifted directly with an integrated lifting lug or through the utilisation of a sling.
+Loads are either lifted directly with an integrated lifting lug or through the use of a sling.

-A Chain block is used on the lower end of the duty spectrum in both load capacity and in frequency of use.
-Chain blocks are commonly used to offload or position material where the frequency of use is very low ie. 1 or 2 times per day and less.
+Chain blocks are used on the lower end of the duty spectrum in both load capacity and in frequency of use.
+Chain blocks are commonly used to offload or position material where the frequency of use is very low i.e. 1 or 2 times per day and less.
 Once the frequency is higher it becomes more efficient to consider electric units.

 As stated above, a manual chain hoist is used from applications where frequency of use is typically low.
-Having said that, a chain block can be used in capacities as high as 20 tons but this will, as stated, be in an application where a lift is done very seldomly or as a once off lift.
+Having said that, a chain block can be used in capacities as high as 20 tonnes but this will, as stated, be in an application where a lift is done very seldom or as a once-off lift.